wunnle/webpack-boilerplate/README.md

 ## Building

-To create a minified production build, simply run.
+To create a minified production build, simply run:

 #### `npm run build` or `yarn build`